JacobRPrice/Stroud_Preserve/README.md

     E --> U{{correlation.R}}
     R --> U
-    U --> V["Table S1: Cor Res"]
+    U --> V["Table S2: Cor Res"]

-    E --> W{{eea.R}} --> X["Fig. S2: EEA Ratiosa"]
+    E --> W{{eea.R}} --> X["Fig. S3: EEA Ratios"]
 ```

 ## Repository Contents

-  - ./ - the project home directory; where you’re located
+- ./ - the project home directory; where you’re currently located :-)
 - ./README.Rmd & ./README.md - what you’re reading at the moment
 - ./data/ - contains all of the raw data needed to replicate our
   analysis and processed data in case you just want to look at the
   results themselves
 - ./src/ - contains all of the (R) source files